emqx/cloud-docs/en_US/data_integration/introduction.md

 ## How It Works

-As devices or applications establish connections with the Serverless deployment, the MQTT broker takes charge of routing messages.
-The data will enter the Rule Engine for processing, a component that handles data using SQL statements.
-The processed data will be forwarded to the target service by an Action.
-Actions are divided into Sink (sending data to a service) and Source (receiving data from a service).
-Currently, Data Integration of Serverless supports Sink mode to integrate data into cloud services.
+In Serverless deployments, as devices or applications establish connections, the MQTT broker routes the messages.
+Upon arrival, these messages are processed by the Rule Engine, a powerful component that utilizes SQL statements for data manipulation.
+This processed data is then forwarded to the target service by an "Action".
+Actions are categorized into two types: "Sink", for sending data to a service, and "Source", for receiving data from a service.
+Presently, the Data Integration feature of the Serverless deployment primarily operates in "Sink" mode, facilitating the seamless integration of data into various cloud services.

 ### [Connectors](./connectors.md)